-As a general rule, avoid raising low branches more than a third of the total height of a tree.
-For example, the lowest branches of a 30-foot tall tree should not be more than 10 feet above the ground.
-Older trees need as much photosynthesizing foliage as possible to stay healthy.
-In general, a healthy, mature tree can only handle having about 10 to 15 percent of its foliage removed at a time.
+As a general rule, it's best to avoid raising low branches more than a third of the total height of a tree.
+For instance, the lowest branches of a 30-foot tall tree should not be more than 10 feet above the ground.
+This is because older trees need as much photosynthesizing foliage as possible to stay healthy.
+Generally, a healthy, mature tree can only handle having about 10 to 15 percent of its foliage removed at once.

 Older trees that don't have the energy reserves to recover can't overcome environmental stresses, such as drought or temporary humid conditions.
 If you have a particularly sick tree, any removal of foliage can cause it to die permanently.
 To safely remove a lower branch of a tree, you must make THREE cuts.
 First, make a ¼ cut at the bottom of the branch about 2-3 feet away from the trunk; this will prevent it from splitting and damaging the trunk.

 Then, cut the entire branch a foot or less out of the notch cut; this will allow most of the branch's weight to fall safely.
 Make the final cut right at the neck of the branch (where it joins the tree).
 If these limbs are carefully removed, it won't adversely affect their lifespan and can usually be taken care of in an afternoon.Not only did he remove the branches from the bottom, but he also removed several branches in the middle of the trees.
 If you are pruning trees with heavy branches, you must be very careful not to damage the bark or interfere with the tree's natural healing response.